rafalp/Misago-Docs/docs/settings/Core.md

 ## `MISAGO_NEW_REGISTRATIONS_VALIDATORS`

 List of functions to be called when somebody attempts to register on forums using registration form.

-## `MISAGO_NOTIFICATIONS_MAX_AGE`

-Max age, in days, of notifications stored in database.
-Notifications older than this will be deleted.

 ## `MISAGO_POST_SEARCH_FILTERS`